vairamsvsjdo/hello-gradle-junit/README.md

 # hello-gradle-junit
-This was created using Visual-Studio Code, Gradle, Junit.
+This was created using
+    1. Visual-Studio Code
+    2. Gradle
+    3. Junit

 Prerequisites
 1. Java SDK 1.8.x and Jave JRE 1.8.x installed and added to PATH system variable